malavolti/ansible-monitoring/README.md

 * [Ansible](https://www.ansible.com/) - Tested with Ansible v2.3.1.0

+## Howto Configure

-## Simple flow to Configure Elasticsearch servers
+## Simple flow to Configure Kibana and Elasticsearch servers

 **NOTE**: In our production environment, we provide to the elasticsearch servers a persistent storage device to store all we need.